Tech-Naija-Rise/thought_book/README.md

 ---

 ## 🔒 Privacy First
 Your notes are stored locally, encrypted, and and manually backed up securely to your Drive.
+Learn how to [backup your private notes](./docs/how_to.md).

 ---